chinloyal/pusher_client/README.md

 ```

-If you are going to use [private](https://pusher.com/docs/channels/using_channels/private-channels), [presence](https://pusher.com/docs/channels/using_channels/presence-channels) or [encrypted](https://pusher.com/docs/channels/using_channels/encrypted-channels) channels then you will need to provide an `PusherAuth` to be used when authenticating subscriptions.
+If you are going to use [private](https://pusher.com/docs/channels/using_channels/private-channels), [presence](https://pusher.com/docs/channels/using_channels/presence-channels) or [encrypted](https://pusher.com/docs/channels/using_channels/encrypted-channels) channels then you will need to provide a `PusherAuth` to be used when authenticating subscriptions.
 In order to do this you need to pass in a `PusherOptions` object which has had an `auth` set.

 ```dart
 PusherAuth auth = PusherAuth(